spodell/Darkhorse2/README.txt

      Version 2.0 (beta) December 24, 2016
      	Removed reliance on NCBI Genbank gi numbers.
-Provides a faster, more efficient database installation process, and allows use of custom reference data sets, including private and/or unpublished sequences.
+Provides a faster, more efficient database installation process, and allows the use of custom reference data sets, including private and/or unpublished sequences.
+The installation software now furnishes users with a verified, database-matched set of informative reference
+	sequences for use in subsequent BLAST searches, along with optional tools
+	for subdividing these sequences into smaller, taxonomically focused subsets.
      Version 1.5 October 2, 2013
      	fixed bug causing LPI mis-calculation for organisms whose NCBI taxonomy lineage string contains two identical terms, for example Actinobacteria, which is both a phylum name